The Evil Distraction of Time-of-the-End Timelines

 (An aside: When Adventists place all their spiritual interest in what may or may not happen to the world in the prophetic future, they’re trying to avoid dealing with something that’s happening in their lives right now.
 I have seen this often enough as to suggest it is a rule.)

 Yes, I want to be ready whenever Jesus returns.
 But to the point here, I can see absolutely no advantage in knowing the difference between the little loud cry and the loud cry, the time of Jacob’s trouble and the time of trouble (if indeed these distinctions have any Biblical merit at all).
-Neither can I see any merit in blaming the Catholics for usurping God’s authority—especially when our own General Conference is going about saying that they’re the highest authority of God on earth!
+Neither can I see any value in blaming the Catholics for usurping God’s authority—especially when our own General Conference is going about saying that they’re the highest authority of God on earth!
 While religious liberty will always be an issue, why are we still talking about being persecuted for Sabbath keeping after 175 years of not the slightest sign of it?

 Here, for what it’s worth, is the summation of my eschatology: